Changing Old Habits — Why It Feels Hard, and What Helps

 🗒️ Changing Old Habits Starts With Safety

-Real change begins when your body feels steady enough to try something new.
+Things often begin to loosen when your body feels steady enough to try something new.

 Tiny shifts count.
 In this work, they matter.